 This associate degree program is designed to provide career training as a technical writer.
-In the current market setting, a technical writer must be able to convey scientific and technical information precisely, accurately, and clearly.
+In the current market setting, a technical writer must be able to convey scientific and technical information precisely, accurately and clearly.
 Work settings for technical writers can be many and varied.
-Businesses and government use technical writers to explain new technologies and translate complex materials and concepts into clear and easyto-understand terms.
+Businesses and government use technical writers to explain new technologies and translate complex materials and concepts into clear and easy-to-understand terms.
 A technical writer must be computer-literate.
 This program is designed so that students can specialize in a specific area of technical writing.
 For each semester, students should select an elective from their chosen specialty.

 Course Number Course Title Credit Hours

-First Semeste er .
+First Semest ar

-COM 101 Fundamentals of Speaking 3
+COM 101 Fundamentals of Speaking

 ENG 100 Communication Skills

-GDT 102 Computer Aided Publishing I
+GDT 102 Computer Aided Publishing I /

-MTH 160 Basic Statistics
+MTH 160 Basic Statistics /

-Elective Business/Technical/Scientific Elective 3
+Elective Business/Technical/Scientific Electives

-18

-Second Seme
+Second Seme ester 10

 ENG 107 Technical Communications

-GDT 217 Computer Aided Publishing II
+GDT 217 Computer Aided Publishing II 4

 Elective Restricted Humanities Elective

-Elective Business/Technical/Scientific Elective 7
+Elective Business/Technical/Scientific Electives 7

+Third Comoot .
 17

-Third Semest er Concerts of Biology

 BIO 101 Concepts of Biology

-ENG 208 Elective Advanced Technical Communications Business/Technical/Scientific Elective
+ENG 208 Advanced Technical Communications

-Elective Business/ recrimical/Scientific Elective 9
+Elective Business/Technical/Scientific Electives 9

 16

-Fourth Semes stor . .
-10
+Fourth Semes ter

+ENG 199 Internship 1-3

-ENG 209 Award-Winning Documents .
-3
+ENG 209 Award-Winning Documents

-ENG 199 Internship

-ENG 245 Career Practices
+ENG 245 Career Practices 2

 PLS 108 Government and Society

-Elective Business/Technical/Scientific Elective 4-6
+Elective Business/Technical/Scientific Electives 4-6

-2.000.00 Daomood, roommou, colonialo Elocavo

 13-17

-Total credit h ours for program: 64-68

-Please see advi sor before selecting electives
+Total credit hours for program: 64-68 Please see advisor before selecting electives

-Doctrioted U imanities Electives

-ART 3

-ENG 140, 160, 170, 181, 200, 211, 212, 213,

-LING 222, 223, 224, 240, 241

-(see course descriptions for titles)

-11118 (see comise nescribing is in lines)

-AKI 130, 143 3
+130, 143

-ENG 140, 160, 170, 181, 200, 211, 212, 213,
+140, 160, 170, 181, 200, 211, 212, 213,

 222, 223, 224, 240, 241 3

 (see course descriptions for titles)

-HUM 101, 102 3
+101, 102 3

-MUS 180 Music Appreciation
+Music Appreciation 3

+130, 143 140, 160, 170, 181, 200, 211, 212, 213, 222, 223, 224, 240, 241 (see course descriptions for titles) 101, 102 Music Appreciation

-Business electives may be chosen from the disciplines of:
+Business Electives may be chosen from the disciplines of:

-Accounting - ACC

-Business - BMG and/or RES

-Computer Instruction - CIS and/or CPS

-Foods and Hospitality - CUL and/or HRM

-Business Office Systems - BOS
+Accounting - ACC Business - BMG and/or RES Computer Instruction - CIS and/or CPS Foods and Hospitality - CUL and/or HRM Business Office Systems - BOS

-Technical electives may be chosen from the disciplines of:
+Technical Electives may be chosen from the disciplines of:

-Automotive Service - ABR and/or ASV

-Computer Instruction - CIS and/or CPS

-Drafting - ARC, BPR and/or IND

-Electricity/Electronics - ELE

-Industrial Technology - FLP, INM, MET, MTT and/or NCT

-Visual Arts Technology - GDT and/or PHO

-Welding and Fabrication - WAF
+Automotive Service - ABR and/or ASV Computer Instruction - CIS and/or CPS Drafting - ARC, BPR and/or IND Electricity/Electronics - ELE Industrial Technology - FLP, INM, MET, MTT and/or NCT Visual Arts Technology - GDT and/or PHO Welding and Fabrication - WAF

-Scientific Electives may be chosen from the disciplines of:

-Life Sciences - BIO

-Mathematics - MTH

-Physical Sciences - AST, CEM, GLG and/or PHY
+Scientific Electives may be chosen from the disciplines of: Life Sciences - BIO Mathematics - MTH Physical Sciences - AST, CEM, GLG and/or PHY